batsonjay/uploadDistributor/docs/architecture-flow.md

 # Architecture Flow Diagrams

-This document provides visual representations of key flows within the Upload Distributor system.
+This document provides visual representations of key flows within the Upload Distributor system as of 21 May 2025.

 ## Authentication Flow